abouman76/abouman76/README.md

 JavaScript is the only language so far, but working on other skill, like JEST and combine my developing skills with testing skills.

-I am currently looking for the opportunity to work as a junior frontend developer, and perhaps combine this with a traineeship as a Test Automation Engineer.
-Do reach out to me if you want to talk!
+I am currently looking for the opportunity to work as a _junior frontend developer_, and perhaps combine this with a traineeship as a _Test Automation Engineer_.
+Please, do reach out to me if you want to talk!

 <!--
 **abouman76/abouman76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.